 Once your spouse gets home, try to make them as comfortable as possible.
-Make sure you or someone is always on hand to prop up their pillow, help them with a sip of water and attend to any other needs.
-They will probably still be tired or groggy from the surgery, and may want to sleep more than usual.
+Make sure you or someone is always on hand to prop up their pillow, help them with a sip of water, and attend to any other needs.
+They will probably still be tired or groggy from the surgery and may want to sleep more than usual.
 This is normal.
 Furthermore, the pain medication prescribed to them post-procedure can make them sleepy or drowsy.

-By the next day, any anaesthetic or pain medication used during surgery will have worn off.
+By the next day, any anesthetic or pain medication used during surgery will have worn off.
 If your spouse had major surgery, such as a breast reduction or tummy tuck, now is the time they may start experiencing some pain and discomfort.
 Helping them take their medications on time will ensure they’re as comfortable as possible.

 Depending on the type of surgery, your spouse may need help with basic tasks, such as getting on/off the bed, sitting on the couch, getting dressed and undressed, or going to the bathroom.
-They may also need your assistance with changing bandages, drains and dressings.
+They may also need your assistance with changing bandages, drains, and dressings.
 Discussing in advance who will perform these tasks and what to expect will ensure a smooth and speedy recovery.

 Be There for Your Spouse During the Recovery Process

 If it’s your spouse’s first time having plastic surgery, they may feel overwhelmed at times and start to question their decision.
 That’s because no matter how adequately their surgeon has informed them, or how much research they did in advance, nothing actually prepares a person for the temporary discomfort in the first few weeks following surgery.